 8. Create a Tag Maintenance Cadence and Check-in

-In order to make sure tag structure aligns with your team's Knowledge Philosophy, you need to monitor, audit and create new tags as your knowledge in Guru grows and evolves.
+In order to make sure the tag structure aligns with your team's Knowledge Philosophy, you need to monitor, audit, and create new tags as your knowledge in Guru grows and evolves.

 We suggest creating a cadence with your Collection Champs to conduct a Guru Audit and tag maintenance session.

 Choose a meeting interval that meets the needs of your knowledge base.
 Some teams do bi-weekly sessions (1 hour each), while others opt for a monthly meeting for 2 hours.